Amplification Attack

 2. Large response generated:

-The server, unaware of the spoofing, responds with a much
+Unaware of the spoofing, the server responds with a much

 larger data packet containing the requested information.